College of Arms: Wages

+Note: The right-hand column is merely the decimal equivalent of the 1831 column.

 Uniforms

 The most recognisable item of the herald's wardrobe has always been their tabards.
 Since the 13th century, records of this distinctive garment were apparent.
 At first it is likely that the herald wore his master's cast-off coat, but even from the beginning that would have had special significance, signifying that he was in effect his master's representative.
 Especially when his master was a sovereign prince, the wearing of his coat would haven given the herald a natural diplomatic status.
-John Anstis wrote that: "The Wearing the outward Robes of the Prince, hath been esteemed by the Consent of Nations, to be an extraordinary Instance of Favour and Honour, as in the Precedent of Mordecai, under a king of Persia."
+John Anstis wrote that: "The Wearing the outward Robes of the Prince, hath been esteemed by the Consent of Nations, to be an extraordinary Instance of Favour and Honour, as in the Precedent of Mordecai, under a king of Persia." (a reference to the Book of Esther).
 The last King of England to have worn a tabard with his arms was probably King Henry VII.
 Today the herald's tabard is a survivor of history, much like the judges' wigs and (until the last century) the bishop's gaiters.

 The tabards of the different officers can be distinguished by the type of fabric used to make them.
-A tabard of a King of Arms is made of velvet and cloth of gold, the tabard of a Herald of satin and that of a Pursuivant of damask silk.
+A tabard of a King of Arms is made of velvet and cloth of gold, the tabard of a Herald of satin, and that of a Pursuivant of damask silk.
 The tabards of all heralds (Ordinary and Extraordinary) are inscribed with the Sovereign's royal arms, richly embroidered.
-It was once the custom for pursuivants to wear their tabards with the sleeves at the front and back, in fact in 1576 a pursuivant was fined for presuming to wear his tabard like a herald but this practice was ended during the reign of James II.
-Until 1888 all tabards were provided to the heralds by the Crown, however in that year a parsimonious Treasury refused to ask Parliament for funds for the purpose.
+It was once the custom for pursuivants to wear their tabards with the sleeves at the front and back, in fact in 1576 a pursuivant was fined for presuming to wear his tabard like a herald, but this practice was ended during the reign of James II.
+Until 1888 all tabards were provided to the heralds by the Crown; however in that year a parsimonious Treasury refused to ask Parliament for funds for the purpose.
 Ever since then heralds either paid for their own tabards or bought the one used by their predecessors.
 The newest tabard was made in 1963 for the Welsh Herald Extraordinary.
 A stock of them is now held by the Lord Chamberlain, from which a loan "during tenure of office" is made upon each appointment.
 They are often sent to Ede & Ravenscroft for repair or replacement.
 In addition, heralds and pursuivants wear black velvet caps with a badge embroidered.